 Additional outreach was achieved through the presentation of project activities at Wyoming weather modification Technical Advisory Team (TAT) meetings.
 The technical advisory team, initially organized by the WWDO for the WWMPP, is comprised of representatives of interested State and Federal agencies.
 Wyoming agencies include the State Engineer's Office, the Department of Environmental Quality, the Department of Transportation, the University Office of Water Programs, and the Game and Fish Department.
 Federal agency representation includes several different forests (Bridger-Teton, Shoshone, and Medicine Bow), the U.S. Geological Service, the NWS Riverton and Cheyenne offices, the Bureau of Land Management, and the NRCS.
-The TAT met twice in 2015, the first time, in Cheyenne on 29 January, and again on 21 July in Pinedale.
-WMI presented the 2014-2015 Wind River operational seeding efforts to the TAT at both of these meetings.
+The TAT met in Cheyenne on 27 January 2016.
+At this meeting, WMI presented an update on the current 2015-2016 Wind River operational seeding efforts.